JonhDawn/mountain_peak/README.md

 <br>
-You can send requests with the client I implemented in client/main.py (in another terminal) by running the command ``python client/main.py`` (if python is installed).
+You can send requests with the client I implemented in client/main.py (in another terminal) by running the command ``python client/main.py localhost_ipaddress`` where localhost_ipaddress is your localhost ip address (127.0.0.1 for Windows and 0.0.0.0 otherwise)
+<br><b>Warning</b>: you must install python and the requests module if you use this solution.
-Of course, any other method to send a request (like the linux command line curl) should work.
+<br>Of course, any other method to send a request (like the linux command line curl) should work.